Aminocd/slate/source/index.html.md

-issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency created_at | The time and date when the currency was created updated_at | The time and date when the currency was last updated
+issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency description | The description of the currency created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated

 ## List Currencies